JakubPrzystasz/MicrOS-DevTools/README.md

 It will ask for sudo permission beacause it needs to install the cross complier to `/opt/` directory.

 ## WSL (Windows 10)
 Start with installation of a Windows Subsystem for Linux.
 You can follow a guide [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-You should install the **Ubuntu distribution**.
+You should install the **Ubuntu distribution**, after installation open it, make a new user and **reboot your computer**.

 Then open your Ubuntu WSL and install few packages using apt:
 ```